Echosync Documentation

 Echosync displays the list of loaded profiles, with for each of them, their name, source and destination directory, the date of their last synchronization, their status and a free description given by the user.
 The name and description of the profile can be modified at any time.

-The desired synchronisation modes can be set directly in the main window of the software.
+The desired synchronization modes can be defined directly under the profile name:

-• Synchronize moved or renamed items: renames or moves to the destination folder the files and directories renamed or moved in the source folder.
+- Copies in the destination folder the new files and directories in the source folder;

-• Synchronize the modified items, more recent in the source folder: overwrites in the destination folder the files modified in the source folder, if they are more recent than those already present in the destination folder.
+- Overwrites in the destination folder the modified files in the source folder, if they are newer than those in the destination folder;

-• Synchronize the modified items, older in the source: overwrites in the destination folder the files modified in the source folder, even if they are older than those already present in the destination folder.
+- Overwrites in the destination folder the modified files in the source folder, even if they are older than those already in the destination folder;

-• Synchronize new items: copies to the destination folder the new files and directories in the source folder.
+- Renames or moves in the destination folder the renamed or moved files and directories in the source folder.

 With the command line